Sharjeel50/Brandworkz-Technical-Test/README.md

 ### Running the application

-##### Before starting the applcation, make sure you add your RAPID_API_KEY in the backend `.env` file! - `/backend/.env`
+##### Before starting the application, make sure you add your RAPID_API_KEY in the backend `.env` file! - `/backend/.env`

-The best way to run this application would to use docker, using the docker-compose file found at the root of the cloned repository, type `docker-compose up` and this will build and start the backend and frontend containers, you will then be able to access the application at `http://localhost:3000/`
+The best way to run this application would be to use Docker, using the docker-compose file found at the root of the cloned repository, type `docker-compose up` and this will build and start the backend and frontend containers, you will then be able to access the application at `http://localhost:3000/`

 The process to build and start the backend and frontend individually is documented below -